Search for new phenomena in multi-body invariant masses in events with at least one isolated lepton and two jets using $\sqrt{s} = 13$ TeV proton-proton collision data collected by the ATLAS detector: Analysis procedure

 Due to the over-representation of QCD multi-jet events in the LE-CR, $W+$jets, $t\bar{t}$ and single-top MC events were added to the LE-CR using the predicted cross-sections.
 The normalisations of the simulated distributions were set to the expected rate in each signal region to create a hybrid control region (MC+LE-CR).
 The combined contribution from $W$ boson and top quark processes in the MC simulations varies from 10\% to 95\% as a function of invariant mass and the $b$-jet selection.
-The fit hypothesis of Eq.~(\ref{eq:function}) was validated again for all channels on this MC+LE-CR, and was found to provide a good description for invariant masses above 0.4~\TeV, giving $\chi^2/\text{ndf}\simeq 1.37, 0.95, 1.43, 1.28$ for the $\mjjl$, $\mjjll$, $\mjbl$ and $\mbbl$ distributions respectively, where ndf is the number of degrees of freedom.
+The fit hypothesis of Eq.~(\ref{eq:function}) was validated again for all channels on this MC+LE-CR, and was found to provide a good description for invariant masses above 0.4~\TeV, giving $\chi^2/\text{ndf}\simeq 1.37, 0.97, 1.70, 1.13$ for the $\mjjl$, $\mjjll$, $\mjbl$ and $\mbbl$ distributions respectively, where ndf is the number of degrees of freedom.
+The fit results of these four MC+LE-CR distributions are shown in Figure~\ref{fig:mjjl:signal:mc_with_fit}.
 The distributions of the fit residuals are also consistent with normal distributions with means of zero.
 The fit parameters are strongly constrained by the low-mass region, below 1~\TeV, which has the most events.
 Functions with the same form as Eq.~(\ref{eq:function}) but with fewer than five parameters fail to describe $\mjjl$ adequately in the LE-CR and MC+LE-CR regions.

 An alternative five-parameter function for the description of the background was investigated.
 This alternative function, proposed in Ref.~\cite{Aad:2020kep}, differs from Eq.~(\ref{eq:function}) by replacing $p_5\ln^{2}x$ with $p_5/\sqrt{x}$.
 Similarly to the nominal function, applying the alternative function to the LE-CR and MC+LE-CR regions leads to residuals distributed according to a normal distribution with a mean consistent with zero.
 Differences between fits of the $\mjjl$ and $\mjjll$ distributions with the nominal and alternative functions were statistically insignificant.
 As the two functions were statistically equivalent when applied to the MC+LE-CR, Eq.~(\ref{eq:function}) was chosen as the nominal function in order to remain consistent with Ref.~\cite{Aad:2020kep}.